kobkasem/InvoiceWithAI/README.md

 2. **Configure environment:**

-   - The `.env` file is already configured with your database and API settings
+   - Copy `env.example` to `.env` and update with your Supabase credentials
-   - Make sure MySQL is running on localhost:3306
+   - See `SUPABASE_MIGRATION.md` for setup instructions

 3. **Start the application:**
    ```bash